klein2303/World-Explore/backend/README.md

 `npx prisma db push` pushes the schema to the postgresql server.

+To push the data, add data and then update the schema (see below).

-Now to run the Apollo server run the command:
+After that, run the Apollo server with the command:

 ```
 npm start